-Navrita Atwal is the Chief Executive for Milton Keynes Equality Council and has been in her post since June 2001.
+Navrita Atwal is the Chief Executive of the UK Equality Council and has been in her post since June 2001.

 As a trustee for Centric, Navrita is the current chairperson responsible for HR, training, performance reviews along with general support.
 She maintains regular contact with our Chief Exec.